 How Long Does it Take to Rebuild Credit?

 For example, someone with a 550 credit score is in the “poor credit” range.
 But, if their goal is to get a low-downpayment FHA loan for a house, they only need to get it to 580.
 Lifting a credit score by 30 points may not take that long.

 However, other credit scores may be lower due to things like previous bankruptcy.
-In that case, such a person may have to wait a full 7 years before that bankruptcy falls off of their credit report.
+In that case, such a person may have to wait seven years before that bankruptcy falls off their credit report.

-Wherever you fall in terms of “bad credit,” you need to realize that rebuilding that credit may likely to take years…sorry.
-It’s a marathon and not a sprint.
-But I’ve got some recommendations below for rebuilding your credit as quickly as possible.
+Wherever you fall in terms of “bad credit,” you must realize that rebuilding that credit may likely take years…sorry.
+It's a marathon and not a sprint.
+But I've got some recommendations below for rebuilding your credit as quickly as possible.